turingschool/front-end-curriculum/lessons/module-1/js-4.md

 var schoolCapacity = school['capacity'];
 ```

-Bracket Notation is usually used when the name of the property is stored in a variable or parameter.
+Bracket notation is usually used when the name of the property is stored in a variable or parameter.
 This can make it dynamic, since the value in a variable can _vary_.

 ```js
 function getSchoolValue(prop) {